folio-org/stripes-connect/doc/api.md

         }

-Because the resource object is global to the module, if the same component will be used repeatedly to retrieve different value for each item on a list, e.g. when connecting `<LoanDetails>` repeatedly to retrieve the details of multiple loan, it is necessary to provide the `dataKey` option with a unique value for each connected instance:
+Because the resource object is global to the module, if the same component will be used repeatedly to retrieve a different value for each item on a list, e.g. when connecting `<LoanDetails>` repeatedly to retrieve the details of multiple loans, it is necessary to provide the `dataKey` option with a unique value for each connected instance:

         constructor(props) {